Camp children walk across the snow-covered zoo

 Overview

-Winter Break Camp offers exciting, in-person exploration opportunities for animal and nature lovers in grades PreK-5.
-Each Winter Break Camp group will explore the zoo and participate in activities to learn about animal diversity, environmental conservation, and ways Lincoln Park Zoo cares for animals at the zoo and conserves them in the wild.
+Winter Break Camp offers exciting, in-person exploration opportunities for animal and nature lovers in grades PreK–5.
+Each Winter Break Camp group will explore the zoo and participate in activities to learn about animals, the environment, and the ways in which Lincoln Park Zoo cares for different species at the zoo and conserves them in the wild.

 Camp Theme: Animal Opposites